General Excellence – Course Selection Guidelines Year 9

 In this elective students will explore a range of dance styles from different times and cultures.
 They will learn a range of technical skills and movements as well as developing a basic understanding of the history and context of each style.
 Students will apply their understanding and knowledge and build their own choreographic skills as they produce a range of different dance works in various dance styles.
 The students will also develop a strong kinaesthetic awareness and muscle memory as they learn different dance works in their exploration of dance styles.

-FOUR PERIOD: Drama: Staging a Revolution: Protest in Performance | Arts
+FOUR PERIOD: Drama: Conflict, Comedy and Chaos | Arts

 Curriculum Contribution: $20